Query expansion techniques for information retrieval: A survey: Query Expansion

 This well known approach \cite{bai2005query} is identical to the association rule used in data mining problem \cite{agrawal1993mining,vaidya2002privacy}.
 Association rules have been used widely for identifying the expansion feature correlation with the user query terms \cite{song2007integration,latiri2012towards}.

 Another corpus-based term similarity measure based on information content-based measurement is Resnik similarity \cite{resnik1995using}.
 Resnik measures the frequent information as information content (IC) of the Least common sub-sumer (LCS) (the closest common ancestor node of two synsets).
-The value of Resnik similarity would be greater than and equal to zero.
-The Resnik similarity can be formulated as
+The value of Resnik similarity would be greater than or equal to zero.
+The Resnik similarity is formulated as: